zonika/playlister-rb-web-0715-public/TUTORIAL.md

 end
 ```

 In my initialize method, I need to set up my `@songs` instance variable.
 And I'm thinking I should probably set it equal to an empty array.
 I'm assuming this is the way to go because the variable is plural, and generally that indicates a collection of things.
+And after all, doesn't an artist have many songs?
+And many of something is an array, a collection.
+It's important to continue thinking in metaphors, they are called Models because they are models of something real and should behave like the real thing.
 An array is a great way to keep track of a collection.
 I also think this is the case because that `include?` method from my test failure message is a method I'm used to see being called on an array.

 ```ruby
 class Artist